What is a Thought Leader?

 5. Panels & Conferences: This is a long one!
 There are literally thousands of conferences these days all around the world, and many of them have panels and keynote speaking opportunities.
 Here is some insight into how this works and how you can get these opportunities:

-- Do Your Research: Figure out when and where the conferences in your field take place and know that they generally book panelists months and months in advance (SXSW is mostly booked for their March event FYI).
+- Do Your Research: Figure out when and where the conferences in your field take place and know that they generally book panelists months and months in advance.

 - Bigger Doesn’t Mean Better: It’s great to get a few smaller panels and conferences under your belt before you try for the bigger ones.
 Practice makes perfect, and you will likely learn a few lessons the first few times you do it—what does the audience care about?
 What questions do they ask?
 What could you do better next time?